mhayden44/SHOE-ECOM-SITE/BASE/README.txt

 **FOR WINDOWS**
-cd \
+(Check runtime.txt for the version of python used but as long as it is python 3, preferablly 3.6+, it should run fine) Open command prompt cd \
 cd to SHOE ECOM SITE/BASE (it may be different depending on how the project was downloaded, just right click on the top BASE directory and select copy path and cd to that) python -m venv myvenv